wmac001/arc-overhang-orcaslicer-integration/README.md

          **Your Post Processing Scripts Folder Location**: Locate your post processing script location and replace all the '\'  with '\\'

-5. OrcaSlicer will execute the script after the export of the Gcode, therefore the view in OrcaSlicer wont change.
+5. Python console will open and run the script after the export of the Gcode.
+If it runs and it says code executed successful, hit enter and it'll Export or Print to your machine depending on the option selected in Orca Slicer.
+       If some pictures pop up.
+Don't worry about it and just close it.
+Those are just error handlers because those layers don't have a defined boundary and there are no arcs to create.
-6. Open the finished gcode file to see the results.
+7. Open the finished gcode file using orca slicer to see the results.
+You can drag and drop.
+8. View the areas where the arc prints, if it looks good.
+You're good to go.
+If it looks not what you want, change the variables at the beginning of the script using Visual Studio Code.

 Notes to nail it first try:
 If the python path contains any empty spaces, mask them as described here (using "\ " on unix like sistems and "! " on windows):